Deploy

 To deploy to a Swarm cluster using Traefik, see docker-compose-swarm.yaml.

-To run directly, you need to set the REDIS_URL
+To run directly, you need to set the REDIS_URL.
+You can NOT use localhost in docker.

 💡 Click on a heading to expand/collapse the item.